lmoncla/monclalab/_pages/research.md

 </left>

 ### Code and data availability
 For code and ongoing work, check out our lab [github page](https://github.com/moncla-lab).
 We will be keeping scripts and protocols documented there.
+For Moncla lab custom Nextstrain builds, check out our [Moncla lab Nextstrain Group page](https://nextstrain.org/groups/moncla-lab).
+We're tracking a few viruses beyond what is shown on the main Nextstrain site, and those builds are made public here.
+If you have any questions, don't hesitate to reach out!